elgentos/masquerade/README.md

 See the [Magento 2 YAML files](https://github.com/elgentos/masquerade/tree/master/src/config/magento2) as examples for notation.

-For example, to override the `admin.yaml`, you place a file in `config/magento2/admin.yaml`.
+For example, to override the `admin.yaml` for Magento 2, you place a file in `config/magento2/admin.yaml`.
 For example, if you want to completely disable/skip a group, just add this content;

 ```
 admin: